Cheesehamster983/pongnet/README.md

 And please dont be mad about this but i use AI to code and things cause i realy not that good...

 https://discord.gg/NhRxV6S74j          (To join the discord community!)

+Atention this github project is archifed cause i didnt realy now why i made this... if you want to see all about this project see https://discord.gg/NhRxV6S74j